lbl-neutrino/larpixSlowControls/README.md

 #################################################################################

-To restart Grafana on labpix:
+If Grafana begins to consume a lot of CPU you may want to kill it and restart by using:

 	 sudo systemctl restart grafana-server

-If sending data to InfluxDB is causing timeout errors, you can try putting the following script around the code where the errors are occuring.
+If sending data to InfluxDB is causing timeout errors (one reason why Grafana struggles), you can try putting the following script around the code where the errors tend to occur.

 	try:
    	    <problematic code ... probably a write command giving timeout errors>
 	except urllib3.exceptions.ReadTimeoutError:
     	    continue

-That will also need (at the top):
+You will also need to add (at the top):

  	import urllib3